MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Choose how you want to deploy:

-- **Deploy from a local source with Configuration Manager:** Manage your deployment with Configuration Manager, and have Office downloaded and deployed from distribution points on your network.
+- **Deploy from the cloud with Configuration Manager:** Manage your deployment with Configuration Manager, and install Office on client devices directly from the Office CDN.

-- **Deploy from the cloud with Configuration Manager:** Manage your deployment with Configuration Manager, but have Office install directly on client devices from the Office CDN rather than from distribution points on your network.
+- **Deploy from a local source with Configuration Manager:** Manage your deployment with Configuration Manager, and download and deploy Office from distribution points on your network.

-- **Deploy from the cloud with the Office Deployment Tool:** Manage your deployment with the ODT and have Office installed on client devices directly from the Office CDN.
+- **Deploy from the cloud with the Office Deployment Tool:** Manage your deployment with the ODT, and install Office on client devices directly from the Office CDN.

-- **Deploy from a local source with the Office Deployment Tool:** Manage your deployment with the ODT and have Office downloaded to a local source on your netowrk and installed on client devices from there. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing installation packages from a local source.**
+- **Deploy from a local source with the Office Deployment Tool:** Manage your deployment with the ODT, and download and deploy Office from a local source on your network. **This option is supported, but we do not recommend it because of the complexity and network impact.**

--
-- Self-install from the cloud: Manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.
+- **Self-install from the cloud:** Manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
 You can, however, stll define how frequently your users receive updates.
 For more details, see [Manage user software in Office 365](https://support.office.com/en-us/article/manage-user-software-in-office-365-c13051e6-f75c-4737-bc0d-7685dcedf360).
 This option requires that your users have local adminsitrative rights on their client devices.

-Many organizations will use a combination of these tools for different users.
+Many organizations will use a combination of these options for different users.
 For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who are not frequently connected to the internal network.

 > [!NOTE]
 > **Best practice:** If you're using the Office Deployment Tool and if you have the network capacity, we recommend deploying Office with the ODT from the cloud.
 It's more efficient.
 If you use Configuration Manager, deploy from distribution points or from the cloud, depending on your existing infrastructure and network requirements.
 We recommend self-install for situations in which you require less administrative control and you have the network capacity to have your users install directly from the Office portal.